Edmonton offers a variety of opportunities for fishing. Cast your line in the pond in Hermitage Park or try your luck in the North Saskatchewan River.

 Walleye is the largest member of the perch family.
 Walleye get their name from the glossy appearance of their large eyes.
 Walleye can be distinguished from the sauger by the white spots on the its tail.
 The Alberta angling record is 6.7 kg with a length of 73.7 cm.

 Did you know?

 According to the Royal Alberta Museum, the sturgeon is the living dinosaur of Alberta fish.
 It belongs to a group of fish dating back 300 million years.
-The average size of the lake sturgeon in the North Saskatchewan River is about 5 kilograms, but they can reach as much as 45.36 kilograms.
+The average size of the lake sturgeon in the North Saskatchewan River is about 5kg, but they can reach as much as 45kg.
 These fish can live for over 100 years and do not begin to reproduce until they are 15-20 years old.